-D. Research Paper
+D. Research Paper or Thesis

 Students in the MTS program have the option of writing a 30-40-page research paper.
-Students who wish to pursue this option must register for "Research Topics" (Theo 5970, 3 credit hours) and select a faculty mentor and a second reader for the paper in the spring of their second year.
+This is not the same as a thesis.
+Students who wish to pursue this option must register for "Research Topics" (Theo 5970, 3 credit hours) and select a faculty advisor and a second reader for the paper in the spring of their second year.
 The research paper must make an original argument on a subject of significance to the student's chosen area of specialization and must be anchored in careful and critical analysis of primary and secondary sources.
-Students are expected to consult regularly with their mentor in crafting a paper topic and in the process of researching and writing the paper.
-Students must submit the final paper to their mentor and second reader by May 1 of their second year.
-The mentor and second reader then evaluate the paper according to the Research Paper rubric (see Appendix A).
+Students are expected to consult regularly with their advisor in crafting a paper topic and in the process of researching and writing the paper.
+Students must submit the final paper to their advisor and second reader by May 1 of their second year.
+The advisor and second reader then evaluate the paper according to the Research Paper rubric (see Appendix A).